-my experience with sun dyes
+my experience with solar dyeing

 As you may have seen over on Instagram, I just returned from an entire summer spent with my family in Canada.
 It was such a wonderful time for us and I really took the opportunity to pursue a few creative pursuits that I had had trouble finding time for this past winter and spring.

 Then you'll need your fiber.
-I used 100% wool (because, well I'm partial!) and split a larger skein into smaller 20-25g skeins so that they would fit in my jar better and so I could move them around easier to ensure the dye took to the fiber evenly.
+I used 100% wool (because, well I'm partial!) and split a larger skein of Origin into smaller 20-25g skeins so that they would fit in my jar better and so I could move them around easier to ensure the dye took to the fiber evenly.

-Optionally, you may also like to use some kind of filter (like a strainer, coffee filter or cheesecloth, depending on how small your petals and leaves are) If you're using very very small petals you may wish to create your dye bath first, strain it, and then add your fiber afterwards.
+Optionally, you may also like to use some kind of filter (like a strainer, coffee filter or cheesecloth, depending on how small your petals and leaves are) If you're using plant dyes with very very small petals you may wish to create your dye bath first, strain it, and then add your fiber afterwards.
 This will take longer but would keep little tiny petals from attaching themselves to your fiber.
 For my experiment with the marigolds this wasn't necessary.
-(I did however do this for the sun dye I made using Osage, which is a form of sawdust)
+(I did however do this for the solar dye jar I made using Osage, which is a form of sawdust)

 The final thing you'll need is a warm sunny day.
 You'll definitely want to do this before winter hits!
-What makes sun dye so simple is that you can literally just leave your jar in a warm sunny spot for a day or two (or more, depending on how intense you want the color to be) to work it's magic.
+What makes sun dyeing so simple is that you can literally just leave your jar in a warm sunny spot for a day or two (or more, depending on how intense you want the color to be) to work it's magic.
 So you'll want a warm day, and a spot with as much sunlight as possible.